Not So Scary Disney Halloween Movies for Family Movie Night

 While Monsters, Inc. isn’t a traditional Halloween movie, it features a lovable cast of monsters and a storyline that fits perfectly with the season.
 Mike and Sulley are top scarers at Monsters, Inc., but their world gets turned upside down when a human child sneaks into their monster-filled city.

-This movie is full of laughs, heart, and a reminder that not all monsters are scary.
-It’s perfect for younger kids or anyone who wants a fun, comforting option during spooky season.
+The movie is funny, heartfelt, and a gentle reminder that not all monsters are actually scary.
+It’s a great pick for younger kids and for anyone who wants something comforting on a chilly October night.

 You can make your movie night extra fun by decorating with bright monster colors, using googly eyes on snacks, and letting kids make their own monster masks or drawings.
 Pair it with green popcorn, “Scream Canister” juice, or Boo-themed cupcakes.